Skip to main content

 It depends on the complexity.
 Simple estates with cooperative beneficiaries can often be handled without an attorney.
 However, estates with real estate, business interests, disputes, or significant value usually benefit from legal guidance.
 Some states require attorney representation.

 When someone dies without a will (intestate), state law determines who inherits.
 The court appoints an administrator (often the surviving spouse or adult child) to manage the estate.
 The process is similar to probate with a will, but distribution follows state intestacy laws.
-Use our Who Inherits Calculator to see how assets are distributed under your state's intestacy laws.
+Use our Who Inherits Calculator to see how assets are distributed under your state's intestacy laws, and our estate settlement checklist for the no-will administration workflow.

 Yes, executors are entitled to compensation.
 Some states have statutory fee schedules (often 2-5% of estate value), while others allow "reasonable" compensation based on time and complexity.
 You can waive the fee if you prefer.
 Use our Executor Fee Calculator to estimate compensation in your state.